eugenb/web/README.md

 :wave: Hey there!
-I'm **[Eugen](https://eugenbusoiu.com)**, experienced IT professional, with 15+ years of experience in software product development, passionate about technology and building innovative software products with an interest in digital transformation and artificial intelligence.
+I'm **[Eugen](https://eugenbusoiu.com)**, experienced IT professional, with 16+ years of experience in software product development, passionate about technology and building innovative software products with an interest in digital transformation and artificial intelligence.

-### I'm involved in
+### I'm involved in several initiatives

 **[IAȘI AI](https://iasi.ai)**, the artificial intelligence community of Iași